 In years 10 and 11, the art department offers pupils four different level 2 qualifications.
 Three pathways at GCSE and one BTEC.

 The GCSE art courses are Fine Art, Textile Design, and Photography.
-Students work towards of a portfolio of work and an externally set exam.
+Students work towards a portfolio of work and an externally set exam.
 The portfolio makes up 60% of the final grade with the exam contributing 40%.
 Students’ portfolios must include a sustained project developed in response to a subject, and a selection of further work.
 Preparation work plays an important role in the development of ideas and the creative process, and contributes to the grade awarded.
 This allows students to explore and experiment with media, designs and ideas before producing final outcomes.
 All students are required to investigate sources and analyse the work of other artists.
 They should also be able to record insights using drawing, and appropriate specialist vocabulary.
 Themes explored across the pathways include: Landscape, portraiture, autobiography, grotesque sculpture, plus additional topics.

 The Art Department uses AQA for its GCSE course and PEARSON for its BTEC First course.